 I'm not going to go into much detail on the effects of damping here.
 The topic is even more complex than stiffness in wood, because it involves another variable, frequency of vibration.
 Damping is difficult to measure in any meaningful way (there are in fact a number of "standard" ways to measure it) except to draw the most general of conclusions.
 We don't even have reliable models of damping for relatively simple vibrating systems such as vibrating strings1 so it makes little sense to consider attempting to model it for any practical purposes when selecting wood species for backs and sides at this time.
 As is the case with a number of luthiers, I will get a general idea of the damping qualities of a piece of wood by tapping it and listening to how long it rings.
 Samples of all of the domestic materials I use for guitar backs and sides will ring as long as samples of typical tropical species, and for some domestic species even longer.

 All of the above may or may not be of interest, but the bottom line is (or at least should be) whether or not people can actually hear a difference between instruments with backs and sides made from traditional tropical species and those made from domestic species.
-I know of no peer reviewed research on the matter, but a small well done experiment2 by the advocacy organization The Leonardo Guitar Research Project provides some evidence that folks have no preference for instruments made of tropical species when they can't see what species the instruments are made of.
+A small well done experiment2 by the advocacy organization The Leonardo Guitar Research Project provides some evidence that folks have no preference for instruments made of tropical species when they can't see what species the instruments are made of.
 An interesting aspect of this informal research is that it included instruments made of all sorts of domestic species.
 In this experiment the mass and stiffness of the wood used varied greatly yet listening subjects expressed no preference for instruments made with harder and denser back and side species.
+The conclusions of the LGRP were supported by a rigorous scientific study3 performed by a peerless group of researchers led by Samuel Carcagno.
+Not only did this study demonstrate that players did not prefer traditional back and side species over domestic species, but it also showed that most if not all players could not even detect a difference in a real musical context.

 Given the information in the sections above, is it even possible to make use of alternative wood species?
 The answer is yes, it is possible, and the main reason this is so is that the values we use when comparing wood for density and stiffness are averages.
 There is quite a lot of variation in both density and stiffness for each species, so much so that there is considerable overlap for these qualities among different species.
 This being the case, it is possible to identify species which are "close enough" in density and stiffness to traditional species, for those folks that consider doing so to likely be important to the tone of a finished instrument.